If you're feeling this way, you’re not alone! H

 - You look for qualities in a candidate to confirm your own stereotypes.
 For example, if you believe it would be better for a man to fill your forklift truck driver vacancy – you might unknowingly, try harder to find fault in female candidates applying for the same job.
 This is called confirmation bias. 🚚

 Have you been guilty of any of these in the past?
 It’s worth being aware of your own bias.
-Make sure all your applicants go through exactly the same selection process – and prepare your questions in advance.
+Make sure all your applicants go through exactly the same selection process – and prepare your interview questions in advance.
 Get somebody to give you a hand looking through CVs and doing interviews.
 That way, you’ll come to a more balanced view about an individual.

 TO SUM THINGS UP THEN